charan1810/c2f/README.md

-This ia temperature conversion website with captivating and with attractive design and font style
+This is temperature conversion website with captivating and with attractive design and font style.